Application Requirements

 Ask your school counselor or another school official to complete and submit your mid-year school report when your grades become available.
 Your mid-year report should include your grades for the end of your first semester of 12th grade.
 If you have already completed high school by November/December and we already have your grades, you will not need to submit this.

-Final Transcript (for matriculating students)
+- Final Transcript

 Submitting Supporting Documents